On the Compression of Neural Networks Using $\ell_0$-Norm Regularization and Weight Pruning: Introduction

-Specifically in the context of network compression via pruning approaches, strategies that combine norm-penalization-based regularization with pruning have been gaining significant attention \cite{NIPS2015_5784, han2015deep, pan2016dropneuron, louizos2017learning, scardapane2017group}.
-This is due to the fact that such regularization techniques tend to induce network sparseness, which potentially increases the effectiveness of a subsequent weight and/or neuron pruning.
-In \cite{NIPS2015_5784}, for instance, the association of $\ell_2$-norm regularization with weight pruning produced 12-times reductions on the number of network weights without affecting its performance.
-Moreover, in \cite{scardapane2017group}, 38-times reductions were obtained at the cost of small performance losses using a combination of $\ell_1$-norm regularization and weight pruning.
+Specifically in the context of network compression via pruning approaches, strategies that combine norm-penalization-based regularization with pruning have been gaining significant attention \cite{NIPS2015_5784, pan2016dropneuron, louizos2017learning, scardapane2017group}.
+This aspect is due to the fact that such regularization techniques tend to induce network sparseness, which potentially increases the effectiveness of a subsequent weight and/or neuron pruning.
+In \cite{NIPS2015_5784}, for instance, the association of $\ell_2$-norm regularization with weight pruning has achieved up to 12 times reductions on the number of network weights without affecting its performance.
+Moreover, in \cite{scardapane2017group}, 38 times reductions have been obtained at the cost of small performance losses using a combination of $\ell_1$-norm regularization and weight pruning.
 When neuron pruning is desired, group-based regularization techniques have led to promising results \cite{scardapane2017group, louizos2017learning}.
-Moreover, as shown in\cite{pan2016dropneuron}, it is possible to combine neuron and weight penalization to increase the network compression.
+Moreover, as shown in \cite{pan2016dropneuron}, it is possible to combine neuron and weight penalization to increase the network compression.